rdking/proposal-class-members/docs/implementation-overview.md

 Attempting to access a private data member using `::` produces a runtime `ReferenceError` if the class signature of the current execution context does not exist as a property of the instance object that is the left operand.
 In other words, a reference to a private data member only works when the object has been initialized by the constructor of the class that defines the function making the access.

 Private data member definitions may have initializers.
 The absense of an initializer is equivalent to being initialized with `undefined`.
-The value of an private data member's initializer is determined at the time an instance is initialized.
+The value of a private data member's initializer is determined at the time an instance is initialized.

 ## Private Constant Data Members